Protected Intersection

 • Corner islands and raised medians pose maintenance challenges, especially with snow and ice removal and resurfacing bicycle lanes.

-• Maintenance agreements with local governments may be used for elements of the protected intersection.
+• Maintenance agreements with local governments should be reviewed or updated to include responsibility for maintaining protected intersection elements located outside of the vehicle lanes.

 APPLICATION